mmcil/BoB/README.md

 This project will be written in Javascript.
 The last 2 sub-projects might be changed into Java Spring Boot or .Net Core framework in the future depending on the performance of analytical operations in JavaScript.

 ## Contributing
-Feel free to point out any faults in the any of the projects as it will help to make further improvements.
+Feel free to point out any faults in any of the projects as it will help to make further improvements.

 ## Supporting
 You can support this free and open source software by: